Log in

 Tourist Attractions near Durham University

 Durham is renowned for its prestigious university and hosts an array of captivating tourist attractions that wonderfully capture its rich historical essence.
-Public transport is made easy from your Durham University accommodation to these popular attractions.
+Public transport is made easy from your student accommodation near Durham University to these popular attractions.
 Check the following top attractions in Durham, and you can find more things to do in Durham:

 • Durham Cathedral